kasteelion/promptbuilder/data/poses.md

 - **Volleyball Serve:** Jumping with arm extended overhead, ball contact moment, powerful athletic form, focused upward gaze.
 - **Volleyball Set:** Standing with hands raised above head, fingers spread, prepared to guide the ball upward, focused concentration.
 - **Volleyball Spike:** Mid-air jump, body arched, arm cocked back ready to strike the volleyball over the net, intense focused expression.
+- **Three-Point Shot:** Mid-jump at the arc, body perfectly aligned, arm extended high with a flick of the wrist, eyes locked on the distant hoop.
+- **Professional Tennis Serve:** Body arched back in a deep "trophy position," racket head dropped behind the back, tossing hand high in the air, maximum kinetic tension.
+- **Cheerleading Liberty:** Standing on one locked leg, other leg bent with foot at the knee, arms in a high "V" position, bright energetic smile.
+- **High V Cheer:** Standing with legs apart, arms held high in a sharp V shape, fists tight, radiating spirited team energy.
+- **Pompom Shake:** Dynamic mid-motion pose, arms extended to the sides with pom-poms blurred in motion, joyful and high-energy.

 ---